Login

 "locator" : "A recipient.
 For example, an email address for email messages, a phone number for SMS or Viber.",

-"jsonParam" : "The parameter is in JSON format.
-It is used for emails with complex velocity templates",
+"jsonParam" : "Parameter in JSON format.
+Used for messages with complex velocity patterns.",

-"languageCode" : "The desired language for messages selected by the contact.
-It is used for multilingual messages."
+"languageCode" : "The language of the message for the contact.
+Used for multilanguage messages."

 "email" : "Message type: true for email, false for the rest of the media channels.",

-"fromName" : "Sender’s name.
-It is required to indicate only the sender’s name, no need for the email address.
-The sender’s email selected in the message is used.
-The alpha name is indicated for SMS.
-If the parameter is not indicated, the name selected in the message is used."
+"fromName" : "Sender name.
+You must specify only the sender's name, not the email address.
+The sender's email selected in the message will be used.
+For SMS, the alpha name is specified.
+If the parameter is not specified, the name selected in the message will be used."

-"externalRequestId" : "The optional parameter.
-It allows you to assign your own identifier to the sent message and receive the status of the sent message using Get contacts activity afterward."
+"externalRequestId" : "Optional parameter, which allows you to assign your own identifier to the sent message and subsequently use the Get contacts activity method to get the status of this message."

 }